-- 19. For the purpose of monitoring the monetary targets under the program, data will be provided in the format shown in Table 7. - 20.
+- 11. For the purpose of monitoring the fiscal performance under the program, data will be provided in the format as shown in Tables 5 and 6. - 12.
+For the purpose of monitoring the monetary targets under the program, data will be provided in the format shown in Table 7. - 13.
 For the purpose of monitoring the external sector performance under the program, data will be provided in the format shown in Tables 8 and 9.